tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 > This section is about the project itself, and so isn't part of the rules

 For contributions, please submit a PR.
 Please do NOT commit directly to the `master` branch.
 Issues are also OK for discussing questions, changes, and issues.
+Once your PR is ready to be merged, please add the `awaiting-merge` label so that the project maintainers know that your PR is ready to be merged.